Parents Guide to CSS Profile

 Each college sets its own CSS Profile submission deadlines.
 Sometimes they have more than one deadline.
 It’s a good idea to submit the application as early as possible, beginning October 1, to give your child the best chance at getting the most financial aid.

-The FAFSA application for federal student aid is also available beginning October 1.
+The FAFSA application for federal student aid is also available.
+It is being simplified, so it won’t be open until December of 2023 rather than October.
 The CSS Profile asks for more information about your financial situation than the FAFSA does, but some of the questions are the same.
 To make sure your answers are consistent across both applications, you may want to fill them out at the same time.